 Welcome back to Newsarama’s Wide World of Webcomics, our ongoing look at the best the web has to offer!
-Today, we’re headed deep into space for an all-ages adventure on a far-away world.www.redsplanet.com), a 10-year-old girl nicknamed “Red” has never really had a family, and has run away from her latest foster home…an event that happens to coincide with an alien visit to Earth.
+Today, we’re headed deep into space for an all-ages adventure on a far-away world.In Red’s Planet (www.redsplanet.com), a 10-year-old girl nicknamed “Red” has never really had a family, and has run away from her latest foster home…an event that happens to coincide with an alien visit to Earth.
 One accidental abduction later and Red’s on a deserted planet millions of light years from Earth with some thoroughly irritating aliens – who she’ll have to work with in order to survive.

 The colorful tale has earned widespread acclaim and has become part of the SD7 web portal for science fiction webcomics, which include such past Wide World of Webcomics entries as Cleopatra in Spaaaace! and Ellie on Planet X. We spoke with Red creator Eddie Pittman, who has a pretty cool day job working on the Disney Channel’s hit Phineas & Ferb, about bringing Red and her world(s) to life.